qiaochen/LLM_RAG_papers/README.md

 - Gupta, A., Shirgaonkar, A., Balaguer, A. D. L., Silva, B., Holstein, D., Li, D., ... & Benara, V. (2024).
 [RAG vs Fine-tuning: Pipelines, Tradeoffs, and a Case Study on Agriculture](https://arxiv.org/abs/2401.08406). _arXiv preprint arXiv:2401.08406_.
 > Not sure how GPT-4 was fine-tuned, but from Tables 18, 19 & 20, by comparing the RAG+GPT4 and Finetune+GPT4 options, it is evident that the RAG is comparable to Finetuning in accuracy, and much better in _succinctness_ and  _Percent of answers that were fully correct_.

-These literature indicate the promising role of RAG in domain adaptation.
+The above literature demonstrate the promising role of RAG in domain adaptation.

 #### b.
 Fintuning for RAG

 - Wang, B., Ping, W., Xu, P., McAfee, L., Liu, Z., Shoeybi, M., ... & Catanzaro, B. (2023).
 [Shall we pretrain autoregressive language models with retrieval? a comprehensive study](https://arxiv.org/abs/2304.06762). _arXiv preprint arXiv:2304.06762_.

 - Zhang, T., Patil, S. G., Jain, N., Shen, S., Zaharia, M., Stoica, I., & Gonzalez, J. E. (2024).
-RAFT: Adapting Language Model to Domain Specific RAG. _arXiv preprint arXiv:2403.10131_.[code](https://github.com/ShishirPatil/gorilla/tree/main/raft)
+[RAFT: Adapting Language Model to Domain Specific RAG](https://arxiv.org/pdf/2403.10131.pdf). _arXiv preprint arXiv:2403.10131_.[code](https://github.com/ShishirPatil/gorilla/tree/main/raft)
 > This work proposes to finetune LLMs for better RAG, an approach that could be applied to addressing bottleneck 2) commented above (i.e. LLMs ability of selecting pertinent and ignoring distracting references).
 The key idea is, during finetuning, the input additionally include context documents that are mixed with unrelated candidates.
 Thus, the LLM has to change its behaviors during training to make best use of the right document for answering.
 The finetuning strategy also has a mechanism that occasionally turns off feeding context references into the input, so as to make the parametric LLM also learn new domain knowledge in its parameters.
 > They claim using _Chain-of-Thought_ prompting strategy greatly boosted model performance.